openstack/designate/doc/source/howtos/manage-ptr-records.rst

    $ dig -x 192.0.2.5 +short
    example.org.

-The way this works in the DNS system it through the `in-addr.arpa.` zone.
+The way this works in the DNS system is through the `in-addr.arpa.` zone.
 For example

 .. code-block:: bash